Please read the explanation of hiking times, distances, altitudes and rating levels here.

 |Elevation Gain: 1,600 meters|

-Lanhua Meadow itinerary: Day 1 ascend the Lanhua Meadow Route and camp at Kentahua Meadow (肯塔花坪).
-Day 2 move camp to Black Lake or Yellow Lake (黄海), using your free time to explore the area.
-Day 3 descend Jianshan Route with a stop at the waterfall.
+Itinerary: Day 1 ascend the Lanhua Meadow Route and camp at one of the meadows en route, the highest of which is Kentahua Meadow (肯塔花坪).
+Day 2 move camp to Black Lake, using your free time to explore the area.
+Day 3 descend Jianshan Route with a stop at the Jianshan Waterfall.